 Figure 3: Simplified organizational chart of the AM implementation in AtmoSwing.

-Each implementation of the AM (see section 1.5) may enter this scheme, even if it consists of manipulated variables (e.g. moisture index).
+Each implementation of the AM (see section 1.5) may enter this scheme, even if it consists of preprocessed variables (e.g. moisture index).
 Various preprocessing functions are implemented, as the calculation of the moisture index or flux, multiplication operations or calculation of the gradients.
 The user can specify the preprocessing method and the predictors to use, dynamically, in the XML file.

 2.2 Performance

-Although processing an analogue forecast for a given target date is fast, when optimizing the AM, forecasts are processed over long periods of several decades, which is time consuming.
+Although processing an analogue forecast for a given target date is fast, when optimizing the AM, forecasts are re-processed over long periods of several decades, which may become very time consuming.
 Thus, great effort has been made in order to reduce the processing time to a minimum.
 Waste of time were identified with profiling tools and cut down at different levels.
 The software also use the linear algebra library Eigen 3 [Guennebaud et~al.(2010)Guennebaud, Jacob, and Others] for calculations on vectors and matrices, which resulted in time saving.
 Obviously, multi-threading is also implemented.

 First, every identified redundancy has been removed.
 Then, when looking for a certain date or data, the search looks first in the proximity where it is likely to be found instead of exploring an entire array.
 Similar data are not loaded twice, but shared pointers are used.
 Many other improvements allowed saving time, for example the use of the quicksort method [Hoare(1962)] to sort the date vectors according to the values of analogy criteria.
 Different implementations were tested (many remain in the code as alternatives) in order to select the most efficient: for example, when storing analogue dates according to their criteria value, it is faster to insert them in a fixed-size array rather than storing them all and sorting the array subsequently.